 - It generates international pressure for its protection;

-If we are successful, the restoring of the savanna allows the natural water cycle to be kept in place, maintaining existing water tables and streams, sustaining the Cerrado and the Amazon, and avoiding the more nefarious short-term effects of climate change.
+Restoring the savanna is very important, as it allows the natural water cycle to be kept in place.
+To maintain existing water tables and streams means to sustain the Cerrado and the Amazon, and to avoid the more nefarious short-term effects of climate change.